5t3f4nUNCC/49erBikingEvents/README.md

 # 49erBikingEvents

 Welcome to 49er Biking Events!
 This is a project I developed over the Fall 2019 semester for Network-Based Application Development.
 Developed using Netbeans and Tomcat Apache with Java as the back-end language.
 The project details are below.
-Install instructions can be found at install.md and further details on the layout and use of each of the web pages can be found at manual.mb
+Install instructions can be found at install.md and further details on the layout and use of each of the web pages can be found at User Manual.pdf

 1. Project overview: